Okay Everybody, Chill Out.

 There's apparently a big flutter (at least Pharyngula's all worked up) because the Halton Catholic school board has pulled a book authored by an atheist from the shelves.
 I think this is a little out of proportion, though.
 The parts of the article that I found most interesting, actually, were this:

-Scott Millard, manager of library services with the board, told CTV.ca on Friday that the review has been board policy since 1990 and that "any community member has the right to request a re-examination of learning or library material."
+Scott Millard, manager of library services with the board, told CTV.ca on Friday that the review has been board policy since 1990 and that "any community member has the right to request a re-examination of learning or library material."and this

 Speaking of criteria, though, here's what I'm really wondering about: If a parent were to request an evaluation of the Bible, would it pass an unbiased committee?
 Obviously, finding that committee would be problematic, but if you could.
 I think it should be tried; at the very least it would be funny.